- Uveal Melanoma Guideline

 - Resources Page: Full Report & supporting documents

-There is a need for specialist guidelines on uveal (ocular) melanoma as this form of the disease is a very rare condition which is managed differently from other melanomas.
+There is a need for a specialist guideline on uveal (ocular) melanoma as this form of the disease is a very rare condition which is managed differently from other melanomas.
 Comprehensive guidance on this subject has been developed for the first time by a special Guideline Development Group (GDG) and the draft guidelines were published in June 2014 for public consultation.

 The guidance covers: